Eastern Georgian Bay Coast Natural Area

 Important amphibian populations, such as salamanders, frogs and toads, live here.
 Wide-ranging species, such as black bear, fisher and eastern wolf, are also fairly common.

 The coast contains a large variety of documented vegetation communities, disjunct species and breeding birds.
 It also boasts the greatest diversity of viable reptile populations in Canada.
 This includes many at-risk snake and turtle species and Ontario's only lizard, the five-lined skink.

 Important amphibian populations, such as salamanders, frogs and toads also make their homes here.
 Wide-ranging and space-demanding species such as black bear, fisher and eastern wolf are relatively common.

 Threats to these areas include marinas and recreational homes, invasive species, water pollution and degradation, direct persecution of wildlife species and incompatible recreation such as the use of ATVs (all-terrain vehicles).

 While there has been significant conservation of public lands within the area, many important places, particularly in southern regions, are not protected.

 Georgian Bay Islands National Park was established in 1929.
 The park protects the unique features in the southern portion of the bay.
 The global significance of the area was recognized in 2004, when the Georgian Bay World Biosphere Reserve was established.

 NCC has a long history of working with partners in the Eastern Georgian Bay Coast.
 This includes Parks Canada, the Ontario Ministry of Natural Resources and the Georgian Bay Land Trust, under the Georgian Bay Joint Venture program.
-Through innovative partnerships, some of the most remarkable areas of the Eastern Georgian Bay Coast are now protected for future generations of people, as well as the security of wildlife that live here.
+Through innovative partnerships, some of the most remarkable areas of the Eastern Georgian Bay Coast are now protected for the long term.